-Binge eating disorder is more common among people who are overweight or obese.
+Binge eating disorder is more common among people with overweight or obesity.

-People eat large amounts rapidly, do not purge, and are very distressed by their behavior.
+People eat large amounts of food rapidly, do not purge, and are very distressed by their behavior.

 Doctors base the diagnosis on people’s description of their behavior.

 Treatment aims to help people control binge eating and includes cognitive behavioral therapy, selective serotonin reuptake inhibitors (SSRI, a type of antidepressant), and stimulant drugs.